Signal Processing Platform

 Ample memory for audio recording, long filter pipelines, and buffering experiments.
 Wi-Fi enables PC streaming.

-The firmware provides real-time DMA sample streaming between ADC and DAC.
-Each lesson is a drop-in processing block — students work at the algorithm level, not the driver level.
+The open source firmware provides real-time DMA sample streaming between ADC and DAC.
+Each lesson is a drop-in processing block that students implement directly, working at the algorithm level rather than wrestling with drivers or hardware setup.

 SigPro Labs